Ezads12/-ddos/README.md

 Packet Delay: Add a delay between each packet to reduce the chance of overwhelming the network buffer.

 Installation on Windows:
-Download the Executable: Download the compiled .exe file from the releases section of this repository.
+Download the Executable: Download the compiled .py file from the releases section of this repository.

 Run the Executable: